Last updated: 29 May 2026

 Before you call, write down the county, age, living situation, income sources, deadlines, and top two problems.
 This helps the worker route you.

-2. Lead with the main risk: Say whether the person lacks food, cannot bathe safely, needs rides, is falling, is losing housing, or is the caregiver’s full-time responsibility.
+- Lead with the main risk: Say whether the person lacks food, cannot bathe safely, needs rides, is falling, is losing housing, or is a full-time caregiver’s responsibility.

-4. Apply for benefits separately: If SNAP, Medicaid, or Medicare Savings may fit, start that process too.
-Do not wait for the AAA call to solve every issue.
+- Apply for benefits separately: If SNAP, Medicaid, or Medicare Savings may fit, start that process too.

 Documents and details to gather